petericebear/petericebear.github.io/content/_blog/2017-03-03-starting-laravel-echo.md

 pageTitle: Starting Laravel Echo and PusherJS - realtime message updates -
 ---------------------------------------------------

 I was excited from day 1 to try out Laravel Echo.
-Unfortunately I ran into an issue and stopped working with it and build the needed custom code for realtime updates.
+Unfortunately I ran into an issue, and stopped working with Laravel Echo and builded the needed custom code for realtime updates.
-But last week I found some time to start fiddling with it once again, and I am hooked.
+But last week I found some spare time to start fiddling with it once again, and now I am hooked.

-The issue I had came back but now with the extra time I found the solution and THAT is the reason I wrote this blog item.
+The issue I had came back, but now with the extra time I found the solution and THAT is the reason I wrote this blog item.
 So lets begin to bring to excitement from Laravel Echo also to you.
+The issue explained in detail can be found at the bottom of the page.

 ## Create a new Laravel project